 SaaS KPI reporting with JustOn

-For analytics and reporting purposes, JustOn introduces specific metric objects that can be set up to track billing-relevant changes and, consequently, display previews of expected revenues: account metrics, subscription metrics and cash metrics.
+For analytics and reporting purposes, JustOn introduces specific metric objects that can be set up to track billing-relevant changes: account metrics, subscription metrics and cash metrics.

 - Your accounts may have multiple active subscriptions.
 If you want to display the recurring revenue or growth/churn rates aggregated over all subscriptions of an account, you use account metrics.